jeniferdoss-crypto/Advanced-File-Integrity-Monitor/README.md

 # Advanced File Integrity Monitor 🔐

-A Python-based cybersecurity tool that monitors file integrity using SHA256 hashing.
+A Python-based cybersecurity tool that monitors file integrity using **SHA256 hashing**.

-This project detects file changes by comparing the current files with a saved baseline.
-It can identify modified, deleted, and newly created files.
+This project detects file changes by comparing current files with a saved baseline.
+It identifies **modified, deleted, and newly created files**.

+---

 ## Features